 Experience Greenland in a new way and spend the night in the nature, in unique lodges with excellent views.
 There are two lodges near Ilulissat, which offer unique experiences.
 There is Glacier Lodge Eqi, which lies about 80 km north of Ilulissat, and Ilimanaq Lodge south of Ilulissat.
 If you are more into a winter adventure then Igloo Lodge is for you, who wants to experience being in total silence and cozy surroundings under the beautiful northern lights.

 Did you know?

 - Ilulissat is Greenland’s tourist centre and attractive port of call for cruise ships.

-- Air Greenland’s partner, ‘World of Greenland’, offers a range of excursions: A helicopter flight over the Icefjord, a sailing trip in the light of the midnight sun and a trip to the Eqi glacier with an overnight stay in a hut are among the summer’s highlights.
+- Air Greenland’s partner, ‘Greenland by Topas’, offers a range of excursions: A helicopter flight over the Icefjord, a sailing trip in the light of the midnight sun and a trip to the Eqi glacier with an overnight stay in a hut are among the summer’s highlights.